 Unlike the premium service, free access to CyberGhost is ad-supported and works only with Windows, Mac OS X and Android.
 Speed is capped.

 With a monthly allowance of 500 MB a month, TunnelBear’s free option is potentially limiting to your VPN requirements.
 However, you can get a bonus 1 GB of data by taking part in the company’s Twitter promotion.
 Tunnelbear Free is compatible with Windows, OS X, iOS and Android.

 Like TunnelBear’s free service, OkayFreedom caps your VPN allowance at 500 MB a month, which means you will need to use it sparingly in most cases, even with an extra 100 MB available per referral.
 This free service is ad-supported, but can be slow at times.

 VPNs for Netflix

 You may be reviewing this list to find a VPN solution that is going to work as a Netflix region blocking bypass.
-While Netflix has asserted that it will be blocking VPNs to prevent this from happening in the future, as of May 2016 various services are still waiting to be blocked.
+While Netflix has asserted that it will be blocking VPNs to prevent this from happening in the future, some services seem to have found away around this, such as ExpressVPN.

-This means they’re still useful, and our dedicated look at VPNs you can use with Netflix lists them.
+Our dedicated look at VPNs you can use with Netflix lists the available options.

 Our Top VPNs – What Are Yours?